Esri/arcgis-js-api/README.md

 **Deprecation Notice:** The ArcGIS API 3.x for JavaScript will be retired on July 1, 2024.
 Additional information is available in the [retirement blog post](https://www.esri.com/arcgis-blog/products/js-api-arcgis/developers/arcgis-api-for-javascript-version-3-x-retirement/).

-This repository is for information purposes only.
+This `master` branch of the repository is for information purposes, only.
 It should not be used to build new applications.

 ## Licensing
 COPYRIGHT © 2022 Esri